 Boy-“well that is not cool, this [whipping out an I-Phone] is cool”.

 It’s quite painful seeing Romero try to be’ cool’ and ‘modern’ and just come across as being dumb.
-Anyway, O’Flynn wants to retake the island from Muldoon, now helped by Sarge and co, while O’Flynn’s daughter is riding around on a horse-o no, she’s actually a zombie.
+Anyway, O’Flynn wants to retake the island from Muldoon, now helped by Sarge and co, while O’Flynn’s daughter is riding around on a horse and – she’s actually a zombie.
 Wow, how exciting!
 Actually – well, I’m not going to ruin anyone’s viewing of this piece of crap by going into detail, but there’s a plot twist concerning this lady which is both incredibly pointless and totally stupid at the same time.
 Things build up to a standoff, and the zombies who are contained break loose.
 Despite Romero having pretty much forgotten by now how to create good characters, it’s possible that Survival Of The Dead could have been fun in a bad way, with its retarded plotting and awful dialogue that sometimes reaches truly awesome levels of idiocy.
 Here’s another classic exchange.

 Sarge-“Small towns give birth to small people”.